 This plan included an expansion of our Worthington Park Library to meet the growing demand for service in this location.
-First opened in 2008 in 5,280 square feet of space in the Worthington Shopping Center, the expanded space, which will be complete in 2019, will make use of an additional 10,000 square feet of space and provide the community with more resources, such as computers, study areas and meeting room.
+First opened in 2008 in 5,280 square feet of space in the Worthington Shopping Center, the expanded space, complete in 2019, makes use of an additional 10,000 square feet of space and provide the community with more resources, such as computers, study areas and meeting room.